TracerBench/tracerbench/packages/cli/markdown/compare.md

   --isCIEnv=isCIEnv                                      (required) Provides a drastically slimmed down stdout report
                                                          for CI workflows.
 However does NOT hide analysis.

+  --jsonReport                                           Include a JSON file from the stdout report

   --regressionThreshold=regressionThreshold              (required) [default: 50] The upper limit the experiment can
                                                          regress slower in milliseconds. eg 50